globocom/secDevLabs/owasp-top10-2017-apps/a1/sstype/README.md

 <h2>Try with /?name=YourName</h2>
 ```

-To confirm the input field is vulnerable, the following payload could be used to test if the result of `4*4` could be rendered in the page:
+To confirm that the input field is vulnerable, the following payload could be used to test if the result of `4*4` could be rendered in the page:

 ```
 http://localhost:10001/?name={{4*4}}